Skip advert

 Advertisement - Article continues below

-It goes without saying that with 503bhp and 650Nm of pulling power, the M4 Competition (we don't get the less powerful non-Competition version in the UK) is seriously rapid, getting from 0-62mph in 3.9 seconds.
+It goes without saying that with 503bhp and 650Nm of pulling power, the pre-facelift M4 Competition (we don't get the less powerful non-Competition version in the UK) is seriously rapid, getting from 0-62mph in 3.9 seconds.
 The rear-wheel-drive version is exciting enough but there is also a four-wheel-drive model that uses BMW's xDrive technology.
 Not only does this version add extra traction in wet conditions, but it enables an even quicker acceleration time too, covering the 0-62mph measure in 3.5 seconds.
 The engine really comes alive at 3,000rpm, when the turbos are blowing at full strength and the M4 hurtles towards the horizon, with fast shifts from its eight-speed automatic gearbox.

 Interior & comfort

-Bold colours aside, the interior is luxurious and feature rich
+Bold colours aside, the interior is luxurious and feature-rich

 The M4's interior is shared with the BMW M3 and, to a large extent, the standard 3 and 4 Series.
 If you get trigger happy with the options list, however, it's possible to spec some truly lurid interior colour combinations that aren't likely to suit everyone.
 Grey and black might be a better bet to ensure resale values are as high as possible.